|Address||Arenaring 1, Gelsenkirchen, Germany|

 |Where is Veltins-Arena located?||51°33’9.72″N7°04’1.99″E|

-It took 3 years to build the new arena that was expected to become a new home stadium for FC Schalke 04.
+It took three years to build the new arena that became a new home stadium for FC Schalke 04.
 Opened in 2001, it was initially known as Arena AufSchalke.
 However, the name was replaced by Veltins-Arena due to Veltins sponsorship that actually helped to complete the construction works.
-The newly-established stadium replaced the older one Parkstadion, which was the first ever privately-financed and owned arena in Germany.
+The newly-established stadium replaced the older one – Parkstadion.
+It became the first ever privately-financed and owned arena in Germany.

-The arena features a typical structure for any of the European arenas.
+The arena features a typical structure for many of the European football stadiums.
 It consists of four main stands.
 They include:

 - Veltins Stand – the home of local supporters.